1. It’s not the lush whale population or the midnight sun. It’s that Iceland can trace their linage to the first settlers.

 – Kverkfjöll, Iceland’s largest geothermal area full of boiling mud.

-– Ride to East of Iceland (might spot reindeers on your way).
-Observe the change in climate and landscape.
+– Ride to eastern Iceland (You might spot reindeer on the way.)
+Observe the change in climate and landscape

 – Camp in Hofn